 Trains are usually clean and comfortable and can be either completely empty or jam-packed depending on when you're travelling.
 Sunday services are quite infrequent so days out are best planned for weekdays or Saturdays.

-Due to a damaged bridge, no trains at all will run between Harlech and Pwllheli until spring 2014 at the earliest.
+Due to a damaged bridge, no trains at all will run between Harlech and Pwllheli for most of 2014.

 Please check before travelling by visiting the Arriva Trains Wales website.